FAQs for Patients

 NORTON LEATHERMAN SPINE CENTER

 Norton Leatherman Spine Center physicians are internationally recognized as leaders in clinical research of spinal disease, injury and deformity, and are constantly seeking new methods to improve the effectiveness of spine surgery.
-Award-winning research, combined with a leadership role in the University of Louisville's Department of Orthopaedic Surgery, have set new standards in how physicians care for patients with spine problems.
-For information regarding clinical trials conducted by the Norton Leatherman Spine Center, contact Kelli Bratcher at email@example.com or 502 992 0488 ext 131.
+Award-winning research, combined with a leadership role in the University of Louisville's Department of Orthopedic Surgery, have set new standards in how physicians care for patients with spine problems.
+For information regarding clinical trials conducted by the Norton Leatherman Spine Center, contact Kelli Bratcher at firstname.lastname@example.org or 502 992 0488 ext 131.

 NORTON MATERNAL FETAL MEDICINE SPECIALIST